PixelIndieDev/Vertex-Lighting-Plugin-For-Unreal-Engine-5/docs/index.md

 - **G Channel**: Defines the green color
 - **B Channel**: Defines the blue color
 - **A Channel**: Defines the brightness

 ---

+## Modifying maximum registered vertex lights
+To adjust the maximum number of vertex lights that can be registered at the same time:
+- Locate the 'VertexLightData_RenderTarget' render texture in the Content Browser.
+    - Path: `VertexLightingPlugin/Content/Logic/TextureRenderTarget/VertexLightData_RenderTarget`
+- Open the texture file.
+- Find the 'Size X' setting.
+    - This setting controls the maximum number of registered vertex lights.
+- The default value is 256.
+Adjust as needed.
+   - Do not modify the Size Y setting.

+---